-Denominations: No Bonds may be issued under the Programme which have a minimum denomination of less than €100,000 (or the equivalent in another currency).
+Interest: Bonds bear interest from (and including) the Issue Date.
+The minimum denomination of less than €100,000 (or the equivalent in another currency).
 Subject thereto, Bonds will be issued in such denominations as may be specified in the applicable Final Terms, subject to compliance with all applicable legal and/or regulatory and/or central bank requirements.